glennsl/bs-in-a-box/README.md

 ## Licensing

 The `vendor` directory contains files built from code in the BuckleScript repository.
 Refer to its [Licensing](https://github.com/BuckleScript/bucklescript#licensing) section.
 Everything else is licensed under the [MIT license](LICENSE).

+## Acknowledgement

+Thanks to [Hongbo Zhang](https://github.com/bobzhang) for creating the BuckleScript compiler, and [Alessandro Strada](https://github.com/astrada) for figuring out and doing the necessary work to be able to include external modules.